peritext/peritext/src/converters/readme.md

-Each converter should both a parser and a serializer from one data format to another.
+Each converter should expose a parser and/or a serializer from one data format to another, without having any app dependency.